 QUESTION #2: THEY DIDN’T ATTEND A PRE-K – ARE THEY READY?

 - Have they attended some sort of program like a mother’s day out?
 If not, seriously consider letting them get their feet wet and practice a M-F routine away from home.
-Having them go from home with a relaxed routine straight to kindergarten is like never being in a swimming pool before but jumping off the high dive straight into the deep end.
+Having a child head from home straight to kindergarten is like never being in a swimming pool before but jumping off the high dive straight into the deep end.

 - It would be a great idea to set aside some time to incorporate some sort of learning videos to expose them to letter names, sounds, numbers, counting, etc.

-- It would be a great idea to watch your child closely with a pair of scissors – this is an often overlooked fine motor skill when kids don’t attend pre-k.
+- Watch your child closely with a pair of scissors – this is an often overlooked fine motor skill when kids don’t attend pre-k.
+Can they hold them correctly?
+Can they follow a curved or zig-zag line?

-- It would be a great idea to gently ease them into a routine.
-It is tempting to just let them enjoy a loose summer – but trust me, that first month will be ROUGH for them.
+- Gently ease them into a routine throughout the last month of summer.
+It is tempting just to let them enjoy a loose summer with little morning or bedtime routine – but trust me, that first month will be ROUGH for them.
 Which means…..ROUGH for you too.

 QUESTION #3: THEY CAN’T READ YET – THEY DON’T KNOW THEIR LETTERS – ARE THEY READY?

-- It is one of my greatest joys to watch a child master all of these, and an even greater joy to watch them turn into readers.
-Your teacher has the tips and tricks and skills necessary to teach them – never fear!
+- It is one of my greatest joys to watch a child master all of these and an even greater joy to watch them turn into readers.
+Your teacher has the tips, tricks, and skills necessary to teach them – never fear!

 - If you want to give them some extra practice over the summer – great!
 Just don’t stress if they haven’t mastered them!